-On February 18, 2010, the White House Council on Environmental Quality (CEQ) proposed steps to modernize and reinvigorate the National Environmental Policy Act (NEPA), in conjunction with its 40th Anniversary.
-These measures will assist Federal agencies to meet the goals of NEPA, enhance the quality of public involvement in governmental decisions relating to the environment, increase transparency and ease implementation.
+Previously on February 18, 2010, the White House Council on Environmental Quality (CEQ) proposed several steps to modernize and reinvigorate the National Environmental Policy Act (NEPA), in conjunction with its 40th Anniversary.
+These measures are designed to assist Federal agencies to meet the goals of NEPA, enhance the quality of public involvement in governmental decisions relating to the environment, increase transparency and ease implementation.

-For example, the Administration has formed rapid response teams to help expedite the review process for transportation, transmission and renewable energy projects and improve the overall quality and timeliness of federal permitting and environmental reviews.
+In addition, CEQ has worked with the Office of Management and Budget and the Federal agencies on several sector specific initiatives.
+The Administration formed rapid response teams to help expedite the review process for transportation, and transmission projects and improve the overall quality and timeliness of federal permitting and environmental reviews.
 These rapid response teams help to meet the goals of President Obama's memorandum on "Speeding Infrastructure Development through More Efficient and Effective Permitting and Environmental Review".

 NEPA Pilot Projects Program